Love delicious and pretty desserts? This Berry Pavlova Recipe is one of our favorites, a fun and elegant dessert that you can serve to your guests.

 For the pavlova

-- Add the cornstarch, vinegar, and vanilla, and fold in until combined.
-Turn out meringue onto the parchment lined sheet tray.
-Staying within the lines of the pencil markings, flatten out the meringue and smooth the sides, add the slightest indention in the center of the meringue so the toppings will stay for presentation.
+- Turn out the meringue mixture onto the parchment-lined sheet tray.
+Staying within the lines of the pencil markings, flatten out the meringue and smooth the sides, and add a slight indention in the center with the back of a spoon so that the toppings will stay for the presentation later on.

-- Place into the oven on the middle rack, immediately reduce the heat to 300°F. Bake for 1 hour and 15 minutes.
-Without opening the oven door, turn off the oven and let the meringue cool completely.
+- Without opening the oven door, turn off the oven and let the meringue shell cool completely.
 This can take 6+ hours.
 I suggest making this the day before.

 For the pastry cream

-- Once the milk comes to a boil, very slowly drizzle the hot milk into the egg mixture while whisking constantly.
-Add all of the milk to the egg mixture, then transfer everything back into the sauce pot.
+- Add all of the milk to the egg mixture, then transfer everything back into the sauce pot.
 Over medium heat, bring it back up to a boil, stirring constantly.

-- Once the mixture reaches a boil, take it off the heat and stir in the butter.
-Stir until it is completely dissolved, then stir in the vanilla.
-Immediately cover with plastic wrap so the plastic is touching the top of the pastry cream so a skin does not form.
+- Pour into a medium bowl and immediately cover with plastic wrap so the plastic touches the top of the pastry cream, so a skin does not form on top.
 Place in the fridge until cold.

 Pavlova assembly